jericson/jericson.github.io/_posts/2024-12-10-openssl_job.md

 [Modern
 cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography)
 depends on the difficulty of computing the prime factorization of huge numbers.
-In a 1977 Mathematical GAmes column entitled ["A new kind of cipher that would take millions of years to break"](https://fermatslibrary.com/s/a-new-kind-of-cipher-that-would-take-millions-of-years-to-break), Martin Gardner published an encrypted message with a $100 price for
+In a 1977 Mathematical Games column entitled ["A new kind of cipher that would take millions of years to break"](https://fermatslibrary.com/s/a-new-kind-of-cipher-that-would-take-millions-of-years-to-break), Martin Gardner published an encrypted message with a $100 price for